Tag Archives | Waiter

 Why Not To Date Co-Workers

 It is that time of year.
-Love or at least heavy lust is in the air.
-That means just one thing in the restaurant business.
-It is too hot to sit on the patio.
-Well that and co-workers are starting the annual mating ritual.
-At the most recent count, there are six confirmed couples at […]
+Love — or at least heavy lust — is in the air.
+And in the restaurant business, that means just one thing: it’s too hot to sit on the patio.
+Well, that and co-workers are beginning their annual mating ritual.
+At last count, there are six confirmed couples at […]

 Read full story Comments { 40 }